jdk24/fossgis_project/project/README.md

     Alternatively, a GeoJSON can be exported for each view,
     using the database function `daten.get_get_geojson(name_of_view)`.

-1. Add download scripts for lubw & luftdaten data to hourly crontab
+1. Run download scripts for lubw & luftdaten data
     ```bash
     sh 1_1_dl_lubw.sh
     sh 1_2_dl_luftdaten.sh
     ```
+    Due to the short running time, the scripts use a `sleep` statement to run every hour for ease of use on Windows.
+Alternatively, remove the statement and add to hourly crontab.
     Make sure to adjust the the port, user and password according to your database instance.
     `1_1_dl_lubw.sh` expects an installation of GDAL with PostgreSQL drivers in `C:\OSGeo4W64\OSGeo4W.bat`.
     The scripts will store the downloaded files in their own directory.
 Disk usage ~ 5MB / day.